windows10win7posreadywoeskio/tfkitty/README.md

 - wanderer - helped with entity networking stuff

+- weezer - spent hours debugging with me with his consoles, reintalled the sdk probably like 10 times too

 - dashlaunch (i stole the undocumented flag from its code)

 - the SourceMod and MetaMod: Source project by AlliedModders (the sendtable dumper is pretty much a rewrite of theirs)